 Source: Wikipedia ” - quietgiant2

-Marc McDermott was born Marcus McDermott (also misspelled as MacDermott after 1916), in Goulburn, New South Wales, Australia, on July 24, 1881.
-His father Patrick McDermott and mother Annie Massey McDermott were born in Ireland.
-His only sibling, younger sister May, was also born in Australia.
-He received his education at the Jesuit College in Sydney...
+Marc McDermott was born Marcus McDermott in Goulburn, New South Wales, Australia, on July 24, 1881.
+His father Patrick McDermott and mother Annie Massey McDermott were born in Ireland, and Marc later became an English citizen when he moved to London.
+His older brother Patrick was born in Ireland, and his younger sister May...

 The daughter of actress Billie Brockwell